-Option Displays ACCOUNT Information about accounts.
-See this chapter for more information.
-BUFFERS Information about available buffers, in-use and maximum job count, hung terminal count, and total logged errors.
-CACHE Current cache settings.
+Option Displays CACHE Current cache settings.
+COUNTERS/LAT Information about counters that is relevant to managing LAT on the host node.
 DATE DAYTIME TIME Current date and time.
 DEVICE [dev[:]] DEVICE/ALL Status of devices in use on the system, or a device you specify.
 See Chapter 6 for more information.
 DEVICE/ALLOCATED All allocated or open devices, excluding terminals and disks.
 See Chapter 6 for more information.
 DISKS Status of all mounted disks.
 See Chapter 6 for more information.
 ENTRY [entry] ENTRY/ALL Print or batch entries that have been queued.
 See Chapter 7 for more information.
 FILE [file-spec] FILE/ALL Information about installed files on the system.
 See the RSTS/E System Manager's Guide for more information.
 JOB [job-number] JOB/ALL Status of jobs on the system.
 See this chapter for more information.

-Table 4-1: SHOW Command Options (Cont.)

-Option Displays JOB/PRIVILEGES Privileges assigned to your account.
-LIBRARIES All installed resident libraries and dynamic regions.
-LOGICAL [name] LOGICAL/ALL Information about user-defined logical names.
-LOGICAL/SYSTEM [name] LOGICAL/SYSTEM/ALL Information about system-wide logical names.
+JOB/PRIVILEGES Privileges assigned to your account.
+LIBRARY All installed resident libraries and dynamic regions.
+LOGICAL [name] Information about a logical name, or all systemwide and user-defined logical names.
 MEMORY Status of system memory allocation.
 NETWORK Names of the nodes that your system can access.
+NODE/LAT Information about the current LAT host node characteristics.
+OPERATOR_SERVICES Status of the Operator Message Services (OMS) package.
+PORT [name[:]] Characteristics of LAT ports on the RSTS/E node.
 PRINTER [printer-name[:]] PRINTER/ALL Characteristics of all printers on the system, or the printer you specify.
 QUEUE [queue-name[:]] QUEUE/ALL Characteristics of a print or batch queue.
 See Chapter 7 for more information.
 RECEIVERS Status of all declared message receivers.
+RUNTIME_SYSTEMS Status of all installed run-time systems

+Table 4-1 (Cont.): SHOW Command Options

-RUNTIME_SYSTEMS Status of all installed run-time systems.
-SERVER [server-name[:]] SERVER/ALL Characteristics of one or more servers in the Print/Batch Services (PBS) facility.
+Option Displays SERVER [server-name[:]] SERVER/ALL Characteristics of one or more servers in the Print/Batch Services (PBS) facility.
 See the RSTS/E System Manager's Guide for more information.
+SERVICES/LAT [service_name] Information about the service(s) offered by the LAT host node.
+SESSIONS [server_name] Information about the sessions currently running LAT on the host node.
 SYMBOL [symbol-name] SYMBOL/ALL Value of a specified symbol or all symbols in a local symbol table or the global symbol table.
 See Chapter 6 for more information.
 SYSTEM System default characteristics.
 See this chapter for more information.
 TERMINAL Characteristics of your terminal.
 See Chapter 5 for more information.
-USER [ppn] USER/ALL Information about attached jobs, or all jobs, on the system.
+TERMINAL_SERVERS/LAT [server_name] Information about the terminal server known to the LAT host node.
+USER [PPN] USER/ALL Information about attached jobs, or all jobs, on the system.
 See this chapter for more information.

-System and Account Status
+4.2 System and Account Status